Breakfast, so they say, is the most important meal of the day.

 - 520g Jumbo oats

 - 100g ready-chopped dried apricots, dates or prunes

 - 150g chopped nuts – I mostly use almonds although hazelnuts and pecans are a good addition too.

 You can really add in any leftover nuts and dried fruit you may have bought for other recipes, especially useful at Christmas time.
 Ring the changes and add other dried fruit that you may like such as dried sour cherries or sultanas.
 Just remember that you don’t need to add any sugar at all.

 Weigh out the ingredients into a large bowl.
 Mix them up so the nuts and dried fruit are evenly distributed.
 Pour into an airtight container and use as required.

 To serve: Add 3 tablespoons of muesli (about 50g = 230 calories) to a cereal bowl or a Lock & Lock spill-proof plastic container if you’re eating on the go.
-Then, add as much of your favourite fruit juice as you need (I like apple or orange, about 100ml is 50 calories) to the mix to moisten and plump out the dried fruit and grains.
+Then, add as much of your favourite fruit juice as you need (I like apple or orange, about 100ml is 50 calories or coconut water) to the mix to moisten and plump out the dried fruit and grains.
 Top it off with a tablespoon of Greek, Activia or Alpro pouring yoghurt (about 60 calories) and your favourite fresh fruit or compote.
 If I have time, I add freshly grated apple.
 If not, a handful of fresh berries – blueberries, strawberries or raspberries are my ‘fast favourites’ and an average of about 50 to 60 calories.